b0nes164/Decoupled-Fallback-Paper/README.md

 ---

 # Building the Dawn Artifact
+You have two options to build the Dawn artifact:
+- Manual Build: Follow the detailed steps below to clone the Dawn repository, build and install Dawn, and then build the artifact.
+- Automated Build Script: Use the provided build script located in this directory.
+Simply run the script with the number of parallel build threads (default is 4).

 ## Device Requirements
 - Any device supporting Dawn, with subgroup and timestamp query capabilities.